Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Pre-listing preparation can help reduce buyer concerns, inspection surprises, and negotiation stress.

-Helpful seller preparation may include:
+Helpful preparation may include:

 • Home value review

-• Pricing strategy
+• Market-based pricing strategy

 • Cleaning and decluttering